benward2301/dynq/README.md

 # dynq

-`dynq` is a command line analytic query tool for DynamoDB.
-It uses `jq` filters to target, transform and/or aggregate items in a given table, and has a number of QoL features including automatic pagination, segmented scans and index expansion.
+`dynq` is an analytic query and data processing CLI tool for DynamoDB.
+It uses [`jq`](https://jqlang.github.io/jq/) filters to target, transform and/or aggregate items in a given table, and has a number of QoL features including automatic pagination, segmentation and index expansion.

 ![](docs/demo.gif)